 How To Play Texas Hold’Em

-This awesome variant of poker is probably the most popular.
-Texas Hold’em is a poker-based game with some rules being bent, and others introduced.
+Whenever we do reviews of online casinos, this awesome variant of poker usually winds up being the most popular among users.
+Texas Hold’em is a poker-based game where some rules are bent, and others introduced.
 In short, it is a seven-card poker, but only five cards are used to make a combo, like in a regular game.

 Community Cards And A Round Of Betting

 Each player, starting with the player to the left of the button or a dealer, will be dealt two face-down cards a.k.a. hole cards or pocket cards.
 The first two cards are checked in utmost secrecy as the betting round begins.

 Then, the dealer deals three community cards face up.
 In Hold’em, each and every poker player can use those cards in conjunction with the cards in his or her hands, trying to make the strongest possible combination.

 These three community cards are called The Flop.
 After they are revealed, another round of betting commences and players may bet like in every poker game: raise the bet, call the bet (or re-raise, if they want to), check the pot if no bets were made, or fold the hand and wait for a better one.